-If you can answer yes to one or more of these then icing your injury should be the way to go.
+If you can answer yes to one or more of these questions then icing your injury should be the way to go.

 The Benefits Of Using Ice To Treat Back Pain

-Don't worry, you don't need to go to the extremes of the guy above to feel the benefits of using ice for your back pain.
+Now you don't need to go to the extremes of the guy above to feel the benefits of using ice for your back pain.

 And this inflammation can be extremely painful, as well as delaying the healing process.

-However by using ice in the first couple of days after the injury you can:
+However, by using ice in the first couple of days after the injury you can:

-Once you are sure you are treating a fresh injury rather than chronic muscle pain, you are ready to grab the ice!
+Once you are sure you are treating a fresh injury rather than chronic muscle pain, you are ready to grab the ice.

 And this is when you should switch to treating your pain with heat instead.